Happy Monday! Time for another Monday Marketing post and today’s topic is on social media.

 Number of hashtags

 Hashtags have their place and are great for allowing you to find and be found.
-However, each social media system works different.
-Apparently:
+However, each social media system works differently.
+For example:

 Twitter does best with no more than 3 hashtags per tweet.